How do you get siblings to be nice to each other? Latino families have an answer

 A revealing game about money

-The scientists had the volunteers play a game: The young adults had to decide whether or not to help a family member who needed money.
-In the game, They also received money themselves.
+The scientists had the volunteers play a game: The young adults had to decide whether to help a family member who needed money.
+In the game, they also received money themselves.
 During these transactions, the scientists analyzed the participants' brains.

 Both Latino and European American participants equally assisted their family members who needed help.
-But what happened inside the reward center of their brains – which helps us feel pleasure and joy – was quite different.
+But what happened inside the reward center of their brain, which helps us feel pleasure and joy, was quite different.

 The reward center of the European Americans' brains lit up much more when they received money themselves compared to when they gave money to their family members.
 But the reverse occurred in the brains of Latino participants: Their reward centers lit up more when they gave money to their family compared to when they received money.